Evexi/Evexi/readme.md

 ##### List

-List all the items currently in storage.
-Boolean false will be returned if there was an issue with listing the items only.
+Lists all items currently in storage.
+Boolean false will be returned if an issue occurs when listing the items.
 An empty array will be returned if the response is successful but no items exist.

 ````javascript
 window.parent.postMessage(JSON.stringify({action: 'storage.list'}), '*');